DIY Plumbing: Advice and Hacks to Resolve Frequent Problems at Home

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems are leaky faucets, running toilets, blocked drains, and low water pressure.
+The most frequent plumbing issues include dripping faucets, running toilets clogged drains, and low water pressure.

-You’ll need some important tools, such as a plunger, adjustable wrench pipe wrench, Teflon tape, and a screwdriver.
+There are a few important tools, such as the plunger, an adjustable wrench pipe wrench Teflon tape, and an screwdriver.

 Is DIY plumbing safe?